raspishake/rsudp/README.md

 ### Tools for receiving and interacting with Raspberry Shake UDP data
 *Written by Ian Nesbitt (@iannesbitt) and Richard Boaz (@ivor) for @osop*

 `rsudp` is a tool for receiving and interacting with UDP data sent from a Raspberry Shake seismograph.
-It contains four main features:
+It contains six main features:
 1. Print - a debugging tool to output raw UDP output to the command line
+2. Writer - a miniSEED writer
+3. Plot - a live-plotting routine to display data as it arrives on the port
+4. Forward - forward a data cast to another destination
-2. Alarm - an earthquake/sudden motion alert configured to run some code in the event of a recursive STA/LTA alarm trigger, complete with bandpass filter capability
+5. Alarm - an earthquake/sudden motion alert configured to run some code in the event of a recursive STA/LTA alarm trigger, complete with bandpass filter capability
-3. Writer - a miniSEED writer
-4. Plot - a live-plotting routine to display data as it arrives on the port
+6. AlertSound - a thread that plays a MP3 audio file when the alarm is triggered

 `rsudp` is written in Python but requires no coding knowledge to run.
 Simply go to your Shake's web front end, point a UDP data cast at your computer's local IP address, and watch as the data rolls in.